Substance Misuse Limestone coast LDAT

 There are significant challenges for this community regarding the complexity of ice use.
 This issue needs a whole of community approach in order to prevent the harms of alcohol and other drug use, particularly among young people.

-Step 1: Engaged with individual schools in five key suburbs and promoted the importance of evidence-based AOD education for secondary students.
+Step 1: Engaged with individual schools in five key suburbs and promoted the importance of evidence-informed AOD education for secondary students.

 Step 2: Attended wellbeing meetings in individual schools to promote Climate Schools and its evidence.
 Furthermore, promoted meaningful learning activities that relate to real life contexts and challenges that are available using Climate Schools.